Procedures

 • After pt is asleep, move the tube to ~75 deg (MORE than 45 for minimal rad dose to anaesthetist) BEFORE draping.

-• Used to treat abnormal heart rhythms by ablating small areas of heart tissue.
+• Used to treat abnormal heart rhythms by ablating selective areas of heart tissue.

 • Requires precision in locating arrhythmogenic areas - may be mapped using EPS first